-The federally mandated long-range transportation plan for the region.
-It sets out a vision for development of the transportation system over the next twenty to twenty-five years and serves as an investment guide for the region.
+The federally mandated long-range transportation plan for the region with a minimum 20-year horizon.
+It sets out a vision for development of the transportation system and serves as an investment guide for the region.
 Updated every four years.